Its-JustSbu/BetSoftwareHackathon/backend/bot_api_usage.md

-# Bot API Documentation
+# Bot API Documentation with KYC Integration

-This document describes the Bot API endpoints that allow external bots to query user information from the database.
+This document describes the Bot API endpoints that allow external bots to query user information, wallet data, and KYC verification status from the database.

 ## ✅ Testing Status